Reset on 16/8/15

 Realistically, we are probably no different from other county Associations.
 Most members are relatively content as long as they can look forward to a season of good league games.
 Some do not even want this and are content to go along to their club for a roll-up and a chat.
 Others hope for greater involvement and success in open and external competitions.

 We are not without our ambitious and successful bowlers either with several youngsters playing in the England Junior squad.
 In 2008, Gareth Townend made it into the senior England squad at the age of 18.
-In the Nationals our players have reached semi-finals in the Fours, Mixed Fours, Triples and Singles.
-David Newsome won the U18 Singles event to become our first National Champion.
+In the Nationals our players have produced champions in the U18s, Mixed Fours and Pairs.
 In 2010, Gareth Townend made the England squad for the 3rd successive year and was joined by his sister, Jacinta together with Ben Render and David Newsome.
 In 2011 they were joined by Bronagh Malone whilst Bronagh, Jacinta, Rose Haynes and Pat Beardsley were selected into the newly formed England Ladies squad.

 2012 proved to be our most successful year to date with David Newsome and Bronagh Malone making the National Singles semi-finals.
 Although David then lost, Bronagh went on into the Final to lose to Essex's Craig Burgess.
 All of our 5 England players were selected for the World Team and David Newsome and Ben Render took the Pairs title.
 In 2013, Danny Langdon became the 2nd youngest player to make the England squad at 16 and in 2016 he claimed both the National Mixed Fours (with Ben Render, Jayne Rudd and Joyce Perry) and the National Pairs, again with Ben Render.